leobudima/elogii-blog/content/15-upcoming-trends-in-last-mile-delivery.md

 But what are these changes?
 And how will they affect the last mile?

-To find out, we've put together a list of the fifteen trends in last-mile delivery that will happen in the next decade.
+To find out, we've put together a list of the thirteen trends in last-mile delivery that will happen in the next decade.

 Of course, this isn't concrete.
 But it can give you a glimpse of the future, and how last-mile delivery innovations can help you to overcome all of the challenges brought upon by this change.